cozodb/cozo/README.md

 * T: [TiKV](https://tikv.org/) distributed storage backend

 The [Rust doc](https://docs.rs/cozo/) has some tips on choosing storage, which is helpful even if you are not using Rust.
-Even if a storage/platform is not officially supported, you can still try to compile your own version to use, maybe with some tweaks in code.
+Even if a storage/platform is not officially supported, you can still try to compile your version to use, maybe with some tweaks in the code.

 ## Architecture